Daniel Raymond Wong Memorial Fellowship

 In choosing recipients of the Daniel Raymond Wong Memorial Fellowship, the Program in Public Policy places emphasis on selecting students who demonstrate some or all of the following interests and characteristics associated with Daniel Wong himself: a declared major in economics or public policy, who has shown an interest in the study of education or health care issues, who has secured a position at a nonprofit or public service organization, and located in the Washington, D.C. area.

-The application deadline is Friday May 6th, 2022.
+The priority application deadline is Friday, May 5th, 2023.

 History of the Daniel Raymond Wong Memorial Fellowship